UK Medical Device Regulation

 Risk-based classification

-• Class IIb: Higher medium-risk (e.g., apnoea monitors, surgical lasers)
+• Class IIb: Higher Medium-Risk Devices

 In Vitro Diagnostics Classification in the UK